curogom/dio_riverpod_example/README.md

 - Seamless integration with the AI backend server.
 - Efficient communication using optimized data structures.
 - User-friendly interface for interacting with the AI.
-- [Add specific features of your application here]

 ## Requirements